eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

 To provide more associations, the Id-mapping annotation graph, describe above can also be also used as sources (*EXT_SOURCES*).

 For one species, and using external identifiers uris provided by the *bqbiol:is* predicate a SPARQl query will try to retrieve Inchi and SMILES from differents sources.
-Two results files are then exported, one containing links between SBML species and Inchi using the *voc:hasInchi* , and the second with SMILES using the *voc:hasSmiles* predicate.
+Two results files are then exported, one containing links between SBML species and Inchi using the *voc:hasInchi* predicate, and the second with SMILES using the *voc:hasSmiles* predicate.
 To facilitate graph loading, the script return an update file (*update_file*) in the Virtuoso shared directory, containing all ISQL commands needed to properly load graphs, that have to be executed by Virtuoso.